ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Bible Notes/Hymns/Soul Stirring Songs and Hymns/Tis So Sweet to Trust in Jesus.md

 ---
-{"dg-publish":true,"permalink":"/bible-notes/hymns/soul-stirring-songs-and-hymns/tis-so-sweet-to-trust-in-jesus/","title":"Tis So Sweet to Trust in Jesus","created":"","updated":""}
+{"dg-publish":true,"permalink":"/bible-notes/hymns/soul-stirring-songs-and-hymns/tis-so-sweet-to-trust-in-jesus/","title":"Tis So Sweet to Trust in Jesus"}
 ---